Oak (flavoured milk): Products

 Oak has also been sold in frozen chocolate soft serve form (since January 2017) in limited locations seasonally.
 Oak also is available in UHT long life format, in strawberry and chocolate flavours.

 In 2013, Oak released 'The Max' range, beginning with Cool Choc Mint in May 2013, Molten Caramel in October 2013 (Oak's first shake to thicken drink), and the limited edition Chilly Choc Chilli in March 2015.
 In November 2017, the Oak Thick range was also released, that thickens after shaking to give a thick-shake like mouthfeel.
-It launched in Death by Chocolate, Vanilla Killa, Choc Mint and Salted Caramel flavours, at Woolworths.
-A similar product, Oak mini shake, that contains less sugar and that is sold in 250ml was released in October 2019 in chocolate and strawberry flavours.
+It launched in Death by Chocolate, Vanilla Killa, Choc Mint, and Salted Caramel flavours, at Woolworths.
+A similar product, Oak mini shake was released in October 2019 in chocolate and strawberry flavours.
+Oak mini shakes contain less sugar and are sold in 250ml.

 In April 2017, Oak launched Oak Plus, a sports recovery flavoured milk drink, with added protein.
 It is available in vanilla, chocolate, banana & honey flavours.

-The Oak brand has also stretched across a range of dairy foods in the past, such as ice cream, cottage cheese, butter, custard, cream and frozen yoghurt.
+The Oak brand has also stretched across a range of dairy foods in the past, such as ice cream, cottage cheese, butter, custard, cream, and frozen yoghurt.

 Nutrition

-The nutritional values vary by flavour, however chocolate, strawberry, banana, vanilla malt, iced coffee are similar.
+The nutritional values vary by flavour, however, chocolate, strawberry, banana, vanilla malt, and iced coffee are similar.
 The Oak Max and Light Chocolate contain approximately 25% fewer calories and approximately half the fat of chocolate milk.
 In contrast, Egg Nog has approximately 25% more energy and 50% more fat than chocolate milk, and Oak Plus, which was launched in early 2017, contains around 30g more protein.
 The values for chocolate milk are:

 Ownership

 Since 2019, the Oak brand has been wholly owned by Lactalis – a multinational French dairy and food corporation.
-Lactalis acquired Parmalat in stages between 2011 and 2019, who in turn had acquired the Oak brand from Dairy Farmers in July 2009, six months after Dairy Farmers was bought by National Foods.
+Lactalis acquired Parmalat in stages between 2011 and 2019, who in turn acquired the Oak brand from Dairy Farmers in July 2009, six months after Dairy Farmers was bought by National Foods.

 Sponsorship

-Oak are premier partner sponsors of National Rugby League team, the Penrith Panthers.
+Oak was the naming rights sponsor of the National Rugby League team, the Penrith Panthers from 2012 until 2024.

-Oak have previously been sponsors of the Newcastle Jets, the Newcastle Knights, the Melbourne Stars and the Port Adelaide Football Club.
+Oak has previously been sponsors of the Newcastle Jets, the Newcastle Knights, the Melbourne Stars, and the Port Adelaide Football Club.

 Oak Milk Bars

-Several Oak-branded milk bars have operated in the Hunter region in the past, in locations such as Newcastle, Hexham, Peats Ridge and Freemans Waterhole.
-Many of the milk bars were mapped out down the main route north from Sydney.
+Several Oak-branded milk bars have operated in the Hunter Valley in the past, in locations such as Newcastle, Hexham, and Peats Ridge, and Freemans Waterhole.
+Many of the milk bars were mapped out down the main route north of Sydney.
+There were also stores at Jesmond, Greenhills, Liverpool and Chatswood.

 The Oak Milk Bar at Freemans Waterhole still operates as a milk bar.
-An Oak Milk Bar opened in Rutherford September 2020.
+An Oak Milk Bar opened in Rutherford in September 2020.